memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 <!-- excerpt start -->

-In this third article of the "Practical Zephyr" series we'll see how we configure and use _hardware_.
+In this third article of the "Practical Zephyr" series, we'll see how we configure and use _hardware_.
 For this, Zephyr borrows another tool from the Linux kernel: [**Devicetree**](https://docs.zephyrproject.org/latest/build/dts/index.html).

-In contrast to _Kconfig_, the *Devicetree* syntax and its use are a bit more intricate.
-Therefore, we'll cover *Devicetree* in two articles: In this article, we'll see what a Devicetree is and how we can write our own Devicetree source files.
+In contrast to _Kconfig_, the *Devicetree* syntax and its use are more intricate.
+Therefore, we'll cover *Devicetree* in two articles.
+In this article, we'll see what Devicetree is and how we can write our own Devicetree source files.
 In the next article, we'll look at so-called Devicetree _bindings_, which add semantics to our Devicetree.
 Be prepared for a fair bit of theory, but as usual, we'll use an example project to follow along.

 <!-- excerpt end -->

 > **Disclaimer:** This article covers Devicetree in _detail_ and from first principles.
-If you're already somewhat familiar with Devicetree or if you don't want to know how it works in detail, this article may not be for you.
+If you're already familiar with Devicetree or don't want to know how it works in detail, this article may not be for you.
 Instead, consider tuning in for the next article!

 {% include newsletter.html %}